marist-asc/dhcourse/README.md

 - [Project Guides and Review](https://github.com/marist-asc/dhcourse/tree/master/developing_digital_projects/week14-15project_guide_and_review)

 The repository also presents all the major components of the course and other topics that have been taught in the various Marist DH courses in the [Resources](https://github.com/marist-asc/dhcourse/blob/master/resources) section.
 In that section one can find: [activities by topic](https://github.com/marist-asc/dhcourse/blob/master/resources/activities); [assignments by course](https://github.com/marist-asc/dhcourse/tree/master/resources/assignments); [additional topics](https://github.com/marist-asc/dhcourse/tree/master/resources/additional_topics) not in the 15-week structure; [readings by week](https://github.com/marist-asc/dhcourse/blob/master/resources/readings_by_week.pdf) for the 15-week course; [syllabi](https://github.com/marist-asc/dhcourse/tree/master/resources/syllabi) for each course taught at Marist and the 15-week structure presented here; and [tutorials by topic](https://github.com/marist-asc/dhcourse/tree/master/resources/tutorials).

-This project was supported by the generous help of the [National Endowment for the Humanities](https://www.neh.gov/) CARES Act program.

 ### License